 METHODS

 In this prospective study, participants were individually fitted with a face mask monitored by both LRMD and capnography.
-The following data were collected: gender, age, body mass index, type of procedure and doses of medication.
+The following data were collected: gender, age, body mass index, type of procedure, and doses of medication.
 For each patient, we report the mean RR for each device as well as the mean difference.
-All analyses were performed using SAS and a P < 0.05 was considered statistically significant.
+All analyses were performed using SAS, and a P < 0.05 was considered statistically significant.

 RESULTS

 Twelve consecutive patients undergoing endoscopic procedures at our institution were enrolled.
-4 patients were excluded due to incomplete data, inadequate data, patient cooperation, and capnography failure.
-Overall, we found that LRMD RR highly correlated to capnography RR (P < 0.001); the average capnography RR increases by 0.66 breaths for every 1 additional breath measured by the LRMD device.
-In addition, apnea rates were 7.4% for the capnography and 6.4% for the LRMD device (95%CI: 0.92-1.1).
+Four patients were excluded due to incomplete data, inadequate data, patient cooperation, and capnography failure.
+Overall, we found that LRMD RR highly correlated to capnography RR (P < 0.001); the average capnography RR increases by 0.66 breaths for every one additional breath measured by the LRMD.
+In addition, apnea rates were 7.4% for the capnography and 6.4% for the LRMD (95% confidence interval: 0.92-1.10).

 CONCLUSION

 The LRMD correlated with the gold standard capnography with respect to respiratory rate detection and apnea events.
-The LRMD device could be used as an alternative to capnography for measuring respiration in endoscopy.
+The LRMD could be used as an alternative to capnography for measuring respiration in endoscopy.

 Key words: Sedation; Capnography; Linshom; Thermodynamic sensor; Endoscopy